lulav/ros2_fprime_bridge/README.md

 ### Run (VSCode Tasks):

-We created the following three [VSCode Tasks](.vscode/tasks.json) for this project:
+We created the following five [VSCode Tasks](.vscode/tasks.json) for this project:

 1. `launch-simulation` - build and run the spring simulation.
 2. `fprime-init` - generate and build the fprime project.